KD-OSU/vega-lite/CONTRIBUTING.md

 ## Looking for a Task to Contribute

-You can find [tasks with the "Good first issue" label in the issue tracker :pray:](https://github.com/vega/vega-lite/labels/Good%20first%20issue%20%3Ababy%3A).
+You can find [tasks with the "Help Wanted" label in the issue tracker :pray:](https://github.com/vega/vega-lite/labels/Help%20Wanted).
 Please add a comment in issues if you are planning to work on a major task.

+If this is your first contribution, consider [submitting an example](https://github.com/vega/vega-lite/issues/1486) as described in the [examples section](#examples).

 ## Documentation and Website